oneconcern/datamon/docs/proposals/diamond-design.md

 datamon diamond cancel --repo {repo} --diamond {diamond-id}
 ```

-This waits for ongoing running splits to complete then marks vmetadata ready for cleanup
+This waits for ongoing running splits to complete then marks vmetadata as ready for some cleanup

-> **NOTE**: in the future, we may interrupt running splits rather than waiting for them to complete _then_ cancel the dimaond
+> **NOTE**: in the future, we may interrupt running splits rather than waiting for them to complete _then_ cancel the diamond

 ### Identify splits with some custom node identifier